ziaul55/Emotion-Recognition/README.md

 ### Task 1.
 Feature Extraction
 a.
 MFCC calculations using the provided sample speech signal.

-b.
-Extract the Intensity/Energy parameter.
+b) Extract the Intensity/Energy parameter.

-c.
-Extract the Pitch/F0 feature.
+c) Extract the Pitch/F0 feature.

-d.
-Extract the Rhythm/Durations parameter.
+d) Extract the Rhythm/Durations parameter.

-e.
-Check the extracted feature.
+e) Check the extracted feature.
 ### Task 2.
 Speech Emotion Classification
+a) Train and evaluate your SVM classifiers.
+b) Train and evaluate a Random Forest Classifier.
+c) Train and evaluate a Neural Network Classifier.
+### Task 3.
+Speech Emotion Classification using SVM, Subject Independent
+Generate a person independent 10-fold cross-validation (CV) estimate of the emotion recognition system performance.